ikostan/domain-check/README.md

   - Compare between domain names from the list vs valid IP range
   - Export all resalts to local file in CSV format
   - Send an email notification to all "invalid" domain-admins

+## Motivation
+Domain-check is a python based script.
+The main purpose is to automate process of verification of hosted domain names and detect if there any domains that no longer related to the hosted server.

 # Prerequisisties:
 1. Python 2.7.9